 It should also be stressed how the English language, using the word "failure" to refer to omission, tries to solve the problem upstream.
 It is a kind of linguistic fiction which, far from simplifying problems, seems to complicate them.
 When, in fact, we say that "someone fails to do something", we could mean two different things: that someone did not do something that they should do (i.e. a negative event), or that someone did not succeed in what he or she was trying to do (i.e. a failed positive event).
-However, even in the second case, although it may appear to be a failed positive event, it is a real negative event.
+However, even in the second case, although it may appear to be a failed positive event).
+However, even in the second case, although it may appear to be a failed positive event.
 Indeed, even if a person had tried to do something, it would still be an omission precisely because the attempt is failed (Varzi, 2006, pp. 146-149).8 In this sense, if, for example, at the last inning of a baseball game the third batter of the losing team is called as being out, it is quite evident that he failed to hit the ball even though he tried.
 In other words, although he tried, the positive event "batter hitting the ball" did not occur.
 Further, it is also possible that the hitter does not even try to hit the ball.
 In both cases, however, the event "batter hitting the ball" would not have happened.
 Are we willing to say that the winning team won because the last batter of the losing team did not hit the ball?